alexandria-p/BugleMaestro/README.md

 You no longer need to click your mouse to blow the Bugle.
 Instead, tap the bottom row of keys on your keyboard.

 SCALE:
-*CDEFGAB* notes are represented on your typical QWERTY keyboard
+Notes are represented on your typical QWERTY keyboard, by using the bottom-row of letters for input (as per instructions below).
 <p align="center"><img src="https://raw.githubusercontent.com/alexandria-p/BugleMaestro/main/bugle_instructions.jpg" width="1000"/></p>

 OCTAVES: